vendia/examples/share/data-modeling/domain-driven-design/pattern2/README.md

 ```

 Notice ‘zipcode’ in CustomerAccount Address and ‘DMAbyZip’ in ‘CustomerProfile’.
 Designated Marketing Area(DMA) is marketing geo that is identified by zipcode of the location.
 When a customer moves, the CRM team will update the address in the ‘CustomerAccount’ Address[zipcode] property.
 You can use vendia_transaction tag in GraphQL command to update zipcode both on ‘CustomerAccount’ and ‘CustomerProfile’ in the same transaction.
 You will try it later.

-4. Press “Create”.
+	d.
+Press “Create”.
 Wait for 5 minutes for Share to finish Uni provisioning.

     After Uni Provisioning is complete.
 You will see that the Uni with the name you choose will appear in the running status on the home page.
 You will notice two different Nodes under ‘My Nodes’.
 ‘CRMReadWriteNode’ and MarketingReadOnlyNode’.

 # Explore the Uni